karl-zylinski/karl-zylinski.github.io/content/posts/dynamic-arrays-and-arenas.md

 However, this number `4000` that I feed into `arena_init_static` is _tiny_ when we talk about virtual memory.
 Each application has the whole 64 bit virtual addressing space to use.
 So you could easily use something like `1*mem.Gigabyte` here and never worry about a reallocation.
 The reserved amount will not make your program's memory usage go up: Only when the memory is actually _committed_, meaning that it is used for an actual allocation, does the usage go up.
 This committing is done in chunks called _pages_.
 A page is `4096` bytes on many systems.
 This is also why the default block size of the _growing_ virtual arena is fairly large: It's 1 megabyte.
 It reserves blocks of that size and then fills them by committing it as the arena allocator asks for more and more memory.

+> When I say "64 bit virtual addressing space" I refer to the address space that is available to a 64 bit pointer.
+That address doesn't actually use all 64 bits, but more commonly 48 bits.

 ## You can also skip dynamic memory completely

 If you don't use dynamic memory, then you never have deallocate anything.